apache/sling-org-apache-sling-scripting-bundle-tracker/README.md

   3. they have a _developer audience_.

 ## How
-Being built around a `BundleTrackerCustomizer` [2], the Scripting Resolver monitors the instance's bundles wired to itself and scans the ones providing a `sling.resourceType` capability [3].
+Being built around a `BundleTrackerCustomizer` [2], the Scripting Bundle Tracker monitors the instance's bundles wired to itself and scans the ones providing a `sling.resourceType` capability [3].
 The wiring is created by placing a `Require-Capability` header in the bundles that provide the `sling.resourceType` capability: